-- 1 In order to be admitted to the Postgraduate Certificate in Engineering an applicant must have completed: - (a) the Bachelor of Engineering Technology or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant's subject area within the programme must be approved by the dean (or representative) prior to enrolment.
+- 1 In order to be admitted to the Postgraduate Certificate in Engineering an applicant must have completed: - (a) the Bachelor of Engineering Technology, including ENGE601, or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree, and - 2 An applicant's subject area within the programme must be approved by the dean (or representative) prior to enrolment.

-- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from papers listed in the Postgraduate Diploma in Engineering Table. - 4 A student may include up to 30 points from the specialist readings papers ENGE809-812 with the approval of the programme leader. - 5 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from level 8 papers listed in the Engineering Postgraduate Papers Table. - 4 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader. - 5 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.

-Refer to the Postgraduate Diploma in Engineering Table on page 302.
+Refer to the Engineering Postgraduate Papers Table on page 217.